 The social work profession faces substantial challenges in meeting this increased demand for services.
 Serious safety concerns, high caseloads, difficult working conditions, significant educational debt, and comparatively insufficient salaries all pose as barriers to recruitment and retention of social workers.
 Replacing retiring social workers presents another challenge for the profession.
 In light of these challenges, NASW projects an imminent shortage of professionals to meet the increased demand for social work services.

-To address these workforce challenges, NASW launched the Social Work Reinvestment Initiative (SWRI).
+To address these workforce challenges, NASW launched the Social Work Reinvestment Initiative.
 The Initiative’s goal is to enhance societal well-being by securing federal and state investments to support recruitment, retention, recognition, and adequate reimbursement of professional social workers.

 One key focus of the Social Work Reinvestment Initiative is the Dorothy I. Height and Whitney M. Young, Jr., Social Work Reinvestment Act (H.R.
 1532), introduced in the 116th Congress by Congresswoman Barbara Lee (D-CA-13).
 By addressing the profession’s workforce challenges, H.R.
 1532 creates the foundation to ensure that millions of individuals and families throughout the nation can continue to receive high-quality social work services.
 A key provision of the legislation establishes a Social Work Reinvestment Commission to provide a comprehensive analysis of issues facing the social work profession, including workforce trends, high educational debt, low salaries, cultural diversity, and the connection between research and practice.